OleHolmNielsen/Niflheim_users/docs/niflheim.rst

 Niflheim is available to all HPC users (staff as well as students) at DTU.

-DTU departments who have not used Niflheim previously should first contact Prof. Karsten W. Jacobsen (kwj@fysik.dtu.dk) so that new user groups and disk space can be allocated.
+DTU departments who have not used Niflheim previously should first contact Prof. Karsten W. Jacobsen (kwja@dtu.dk) so that new user groups and disk space can be allocated.

 Existing user groups on Niflheim should send requests for new users to the :ref:`Niflheim_support` E-mail.